 Chloroform is a reaction byproduct in the production of carbon tetrachloride.
 It is removed by distillation to a concentration of less than 150 ppm (0.0150%) remaining in the carbon tetrachloride.
 The separated chloroform at 90% concentration is sold as a byproduct.
 Chloroform is subject to a 0.1% (1000 ppm) de minimis limit.
 Any amount of chloroform manufactured and separated as byproduct must be included in threshold determinations because EPA does not interpret the de minimis exemption to apply to the manufacture of a chemical as a byproduct.
-Releases of chloroform prior to and during purification of the carbon tetrachloride as an impurity.
-Because the concentration of chloroform remaining in the carbon tetrachloride as an impurity.
+Releases of chloroform prior to and during purification of the carbon tetrachloride must be reported.
+The de minimis exemption can, however, be applied to the chloroform remaining in the carbon tetrachloride as an impurity.
 Because the concentration of chloroform remaining in the carbon tetrachloride is below the de minimis limit, this quantity of chloroform is exempt from threshold determinations, release and other waste management reporting, and supplier notification.